-This BLOG On Jumbo Loans For Self Employed Borrowers Was UPDATED On July 8, 2017
+This BLOG On Jumbo Loans For Self Employed Borrowers Was UPDATED And PUBLISHED On February 12th, 2020

-- NON-QM Loans and Bank Statement Mortgage Loans for self employed borrowers are back.
-Traditionally, Jumbo Loans are much tougher to qualify for than standard Conventional Loans.
+- NON-QM Loans and Bank Statement Mortgage Loans for self employed borrowers are back

-- Jumbo Loans For Self Employed Borrowers with credit scores down to 600 FICO is now available to qualified borrowers.
+- Jumbo Loans For Self Employed Borrowers with credit scores down to 500 FICO is now available to qualified borrowers

 How Lenders Qualify Self Employed Borrowers